 Amazingly, the potential for loss is another drawback.
 Because they are so small and lightweight it can take some time for the user to realize that the hearing machine is missing.

 Compared to other hearing aid styles, the receiver in canal designs is average to above average in cost.

 If you have manual dexterity and reduced vision, then Receiver in canal (RIC) hearing aids may not be appropriate for you.

 Dead skin from behind the ear may damage your microphone.
 Thus it needs proper maintenance and cleaning.

-There is a loss of natural acoustics that external ear provides and helps with localizing the direction of sound from in front and behind you.
+There is a loss of natural acoustics that the external ear provides and helps with localizing the direction of sound from in front and behind you.

-You need to hold telephone receiver in a slightly unnatural position over the top of the ear next to the hearing aid microphone.
+You need to hold the telephone receiver in a slightly unnatural position over the top of the ear next to the hearing aid microphone.

 How Much Do RIC or RITE Hearing Aids Cost?

 The price of standard RIC may vary as per different models and companies.
 It ranges from approx. Rs.25000 per unit up to Rs.
 250000 per unit.
 Mostly hearing machine manufacturers provide a variety of Receiver in canal (RIC).